 - Stop, Breathe & Think

 You might notice that some of these aren’t fitness-focused apps.
 For instance, you earn points for health-related check-ins with Foursquare.
-Achievement also awards points for health-related tweets on Twitter.
+Evidation also awards points for health-related tweets on Twitter.

-After connecting your fitness app to Achievement, your fitness activity uploads daily.
-It’s not a bad idea to periodically log into your Achievement account to verify the activity earns points.
+After connecting your fitness app to Evidation, your fitness activity uploads daily.
+It’s not a bad idea to periodically log into your Evidation account to verify the activity earns points.

 Some app users report their daily activity wasn’t reporting, and the user didn’t receive credit.
-This happened because the app didn’t properly sync with Achievement.
+This happened because the app didn’t properly sync with Evidation.

 Apps No Longer Available

 - Moves App

 There are several ways you can earn points.
 The primary method is by being physically active.
 But you can also earn points when resting.
 All activities help you earn free money.